ibm-cloud-docs/power-iaas/Network-security-group.md

 12. Click **Create rule**.
 13. Click **Continue** to add members to the NSG.

 14. In the Members (optional) section, click **Add member**.
 All the existing virtual server instances that are part of the workspace is listed.
-If you do not see any virtual servers listed, you can create one by competing the steps that are provided at [Creating an IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).
+If you do not see any virtual servers listed, you can create one by completing the steps that are provided in the [Creating an IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) section.

     Adding members to a {{site.data.keyword.nsg-lc}} allows you to control inbound network traffic to these members.
 A member can only be associated with one {{site.data.keyword.nsg-lc}} at a time.
     {: note}